 However, this paradigm is inherently constrained by an one-pass limitation, where each generated thought is inserted directly into the trajectory regardless of whether it is correct or not.
 As a result, incorrect thoughts may persist in the context, influencing subsequent actions and ultimately compromising the outcome.
 Take an example in Figure 1 generated by LLaMA3.1-8B-Instruct in ReAct-style.
 In this scenario, the environment responds to all thoughts with a simple "OK", which implies that the system assumes the correctness of these thoughts by default.
 Consequently, a low-quality thought that mistakes "butterknife" for "knife" leads to the invalid action "take knife 1 from countertop 2".
 To address this issue, many works have been devoted to improving the precision and clarity of reasoning processes.
-Typically, self-

-&lt;sup>1Our code will be released upon the acceptance.

-- correction methods (Madaan et al., 2023; Shinn et al., 2023; Gou et al., 2024) summarize refined plans using feedback from previous executions and improve the quality of the solution through multiple trials.
-Despite these achievements, the one-pass reasoning pattern within each trial remains prone to error propagation due to its dependence on potentially flawed intermediate steps. - In this paper, we propose a novel framework called Generator-Assistant Stepwise Rollback (GA-Rollback) to induce better decision-making for goal-driven agents.
+Typically, selfcorrection methods (Madaan et al., 2023; Shinn et al., 2023; Gou et al., 2024) summarize refined plans using feedback from previous executions and improve the quality of the solution through multiple trials.
+Despite these achievements, the one-pass reasoning pattern within each trial remains prone to error propagation due to its dependence on potentially flawed intermediate steps.

+&lt;sup>1Our code will be available upon acceptance.

+In this paper, we propose a novel framework called Generator-Assistant Stepwise Rollback (GA-Rollback) to induce better decision-making for goal-driven agents.
 Specifically, the generator interacts with the environment and supplies the assistant with essential contextual information.
 Meanwhile, the assistant meticulously examines each action produced by the generator along with the corresponding observation.
-When errors or suboptimal actions are detected, the assistant will provide detailed feedback to guide the generator in performing rollback operations, which revise previous incorrect actions to prevent error 083 propagation.
-To further enhance our framework, we introduce two key strategies: probabilitybased feedback evaluation $(\S3.2)$ to ensure feedback credibility, and "wait-k" strategy (§3.3) to enrich contextual information in embodied tasks.
+When errors or suboptimal actions are detected, the assistant will provide detailed feedback to guide the generator in performing rollback operations, which revise previous incorrect actions to prevent error propagation.
+To further enhance our framework, we introduce two key strategies: probabilitybased feedback evaluation $(\S3.2)$ to ensure feedback credibility, and Wait-Info strategy (§3.3) to enrich contextual information in embodied tasks.
 Experiments on three representative tasks reveal that our method outperforms several strong baselines across various models.
 Moreover, our analysis demonstrates that GA-Rollback can function as a robust plug-and-play module, integrating seamlessly with other methods.
-In summary, our main contributions are as follows: 094 - We propose the GA-Rollback framework for llmbased agents, which separates action and thinking processes to ensure more precise and credible reasoning trajectory. - We introduce the probability-based feedback evaluation along with "wait-k" strategy designed for embodied environments. - Experiments on three tasks reveal that our method achieves notable improvement and exhibits stronger robustness, indicating its extensibility as a plug-and-play module.
+In summary, our main contributions are as follows:

+- We propose the GA-Rollback framework for llmbased agents, which separates action and thinking processes to ensure more precise and credible reasoning trajectory. - We introduce the probability-based feedback evaluation along with Wait-Info strategy designed for embodied environments. - Experiments on three tasks reveal that our method achieves notable improvement and exhibits stronger robustness, indicating its extensibility as a plug-and-play module.

-Related Work 2
+2 Related Work